Harvard Professor Believes 50% Of Colleges Will Go Bankrupt In The Next 10-15 Years

 Along with co-writer Michael Horn, the pair argues that the average first-year, full-time student at a private college in 2017-2018 paid less than 50 percent of the sticker price of tuition, per the National Association of College and University Business Officers.
 This means that colleges and universities are only charging students half of what they need to operate.

-Christiansen and Horn argue that student body that pays less than 65 percent of the price of tuition will be in financial danger.
+Christensen and Horn argue that a student body that pays less than 65 percent of the price of tuition will be in financial danger.
 The fact that it is 50 percent, and less in many places, will lead to disaster.

 “Many colleges and universities are increasingly unable to bring in enough revenue to cover their costs.”